How To Navigate Emotions During The Holidays

 The holidays can be an exciting and challenging season

-Understanding emotions during the holidays
+Understanding emotions and feelings during the holidays

-Appreciating positive emotions
+Appreciating positive emotions and feelings

 The holiday season often brings feelings of warmth and happiness.
 It’s a time to connect with loved ones and participate in traditions.
 Some reasons why you might enjoy the holidays include: